thefluffyshadow/code-diva/README.md

 **Check the style of java code files.**

 **Common things required that the Diva check:**
-* optional curly braces are mandatory - if, else, & any loop
+* Optional curly braces are mandatory - if, else, & any loop
-    * block indentation - class body, method body, loop body, if/else, declarations (instance level)
+* Block indentation - class body, method body, loop body, if/else, declarations (instance level)
-	* spaces around binary operators (just math operators (+ - * / %))
+* Spaces around math operators (+ - * / %)
-	* brace alignment (religious thing)
+* Curly braces should be on their own line (religious thing)
-	* blank lines between methods and at end of file
+* Blank lines between methods and at end of file
-	* case checking: class name, method name, constants, variables, formal parameters
+* Case checking: class name, method name, constants, variables, formal parameters
-		* constants should be all uppercase with underscores separating words
+	* Constants should be all uppercase with underscores separating words
-		* variables should be first letter uppercase, the rest lowercase
+	* Variables should be first letter uppercase, the rest lowercase

 **Additional things the Diva will check for:**
-* multiple lines of code on one line
+* Multiple lines of code on one line
-* maximum line length
+* Maximum line length

 ## Time Line
 * 08 Sept :: Collect test code files.